Stone Lake Area Historical Society

 Everyone there said they would be happy to attend anothger reunion like this one and while none is planned at this moment, the historical society said they might consider doing this again in the future.
 Watch the website and the newsletter for information.

 PIONEER PEOPLE AND PLACES IN EARLY STONE LAKE

-This year, realizing that Stone Lake is steadily losing its brave pioneers and their offspring, a special project was undertaken by the historical society.
+In 2016, realizing that Stone Lake is steadily losing its brave pioneers and their offspring, a special project was undertaken by the historical society.
 A very serious effort was made to document the location of original pioneer homesteads, and provide location maps and details on each homestead and family.
 In this new book, “Pioneer People and Places in Early Stone Lake” (book cover pictured above), Stone Lake’s earliest families, 67 in Washburn County and 68 in Sawyer County, have now had their first home site described by section, range, and township, and located by number on a series of 1915 and 1919 plat book pages.
 The details on these pages make it possible to walk, bike, or drive to the original location of 135 different pioneer homesteads, as well as the oldest schools, resorts, businesses, churches, and other Stone Lake landmarks.

 The first printing of the book sold out in two weeks, and we apologize if you were not able to purchase one for your family.
 A second printing has now been completed and is available at $15 per book if you are able to pick it up in Stone Lake, or $17.50 if it must be mailed to you.
 And, if you are planning to give one or more of these as Christmas gifts, call Connie Schield and she will help you make arrangements for purchase.
 Her phone number is 715-865-4940.